 Stress affects most people in one form or another.
-According to a recent study by the American Psychological Association, for example, 69% of adults see health care as a significant source of stress (Stress in AmericaTM 2019).
-To help manage stress, here are some tips and tricks for how you can actively work toward more balance in your life.
+According to a study by the American Psychological Association, for example, in a typical year, 69% of adults see health care as a significant source of stress (Stress in AmericaTM 2019).
+And in the last year, more Americans are experiencing higher levels of stress due to the pandemic (Stress in America 2020).
+Here are some suggestions and tips to keep in mind.

 Get those zzz’s

 You know it (get enough sleep!), but you still don’t do it.
 Why?
-When you have so much going on, it’s easy to justify skipping something that feels less important – often sleep.
-But the busier and more stressed you feel, the more you should strive to get enough sleep.
+When you’re working from home or helping kids with e-learning, it’s easy to justify skipping something that feels less important — often sleep.
+But the more stressed you feel, the more you should strive to get enough sleep.
 Studies show that sleep not only gives your body much-needed rest but is essential in a number of ways.
 While you sleep, your body is very active, rebuilding, replenishing, and restoring systems; moving information from short-term memory to long-term memory; and regulating hormones.

 - Aim for 7-8 hours of sleep each night for maximum results and rejuvenation.